BarathArivazhagan/Docker-Samples/README.md

-# Docker Services
+#### Docker Services

-This repository contains list of useful dockerfiles to run middleware services
+This repository contains commonly used docker images to run as docker containers.

-* RabbitMq
-* MongoDB
-* Apache Kafka